-The Executive Director or designee is authorized to transfer funds from one library account to another library account for payment of monthly library bills and payroll subject to any Public Library District Act restrictions.
+The Executive Director or designee is authorized to transfer funds from one District account to another District account for payment of monthly District bills and payroll subject to any Public Library District Act restrictions.

 These monthly bills are approved for payment by the Board of Trustees.

-The Executive Director or designee is not authorized to sign checks with the exception of payroll corrections.
-The Executive Director or designee is not authorized to receive cash from library accounts except when the Board of Trustees authorizes such action.
+The Executive Director or designee is not authorized to receive cash from District accounts except when the Board of Trustees authorizes such action.

 RECEIPTS AND DISBURSEMENTS

-Receipts: All monies received by check or cash shall be deposited promptly.
+Receipts: All moneys received by check or cash shall be deposited promptly.
 All receipts including checks, cash, ACH or direct deposit should be coded and recorded to the appropriate accounts.

-Disbursements: All District disbursements shall be made by means of checks drawn upon the District accounts.
+Disbursements: All District disbursements shall be made by means of checks drawn upon the District accounts or by ACH transfers drawn upon District accounts.
 All such checks shall contain any two (2) of the authorized signatures listed below:

-A charge shall be applied to a library customer’s account for a returned check equal to the charge assessed by local banks.
+A charge shall be applied to a District patron’s account for a returned check equal to the charge assessed by local banks.
 This fee will be reviewed periodically by the Finance Manager.
 Borrower privileges shall be stopped pending cash payment of this charge.

-Petty cash accounts in amounts authorized by the Board of Trustees shall be in the form of separate checking accounts for each fund.
+Petty cash accounts in amounts of $500 per account shall be in the form of separate checking accounts for each fund.
 The following petty cash funds are permitted: